Konfekt/vim-CtrlXA/README.md

 alphabet instead of the Roman numerals, move these letters from the pair of arrays containing the roman numerals to that containing the Latin alphabet.

+There are also localized keyword cycle lists for common (spell) languages;
+these can be disabled by `let g:CtrlXA_localization = 0`.

 # Buffer-Local Setup

 There is also the buffer-local list of keyword cycles `b:CtrlXA_iskeyword`, which allows for file-type specific keyword cycles.